 Sometimes third parties may need the protection of an Order, for example, to override a duty of confidence they may otherwise have.

 We will have regard, as far as relevant, to the principles of best regulatory practice when using these powers, including proportionality.
-This includes circumstances when information requested by the Commission has not been provided voluntarily.
+Given the nature of an inquiry and because it is for investigating serious concerns about a charity, our usual practice is to always correspond with the trustees during an inquiry under legal Direction (or Order), although there may be exceptional cases when it is not appropriate to do so.
 Use of these powers means that the person named in the Order or Direction is legally compelled to provide the information we request or attend a meeting as required.
 We will only ask for information when it is relevant to the issues in the inquiry, and needed to move the inquiry forward.